-- 1. Be certain that the 9v battery in the remote control unit is fresh.
+- 1. Be certain that the AA battery in the remote control unit is fresh.
 Keep spare batteries available. - 2.
-The control switch light located next to the entry must be on. - 3.
-You are within range for the remote to operate. - 4.
-Adequate 12-volt battery power is available. - 5.
-The jack electrical cord is securely plugged into the exterior socket. - 6.
-Hold the remote vertically (keypad facing you) and have it between the camper and you. - 7.
-If other radio frequencies devices are making the jacks pause, lift your finger from the button and press the button again.
+You are within range for the remote to operate. - 3.
+Adequate 12-volt battery power is available. - 4.
+The jack electrical cord is securely plugged into the exterior socket. - 5.
+Hold the remote vertically (keypad facing you) and have it between the camper and you. - If other radio frequencies devices are making the jacks pause, lift your finger from the button and press the button again.